sense 1v

 🔊

-Conditional mood (Condizionale) of the verb brunìre
+condizionale brunire.
+Conditional mood of the verb brunire

 Tempo semplice

-Condizionale presente brunìre
+Condizionale presente brunire

 io brunirei